by Martin Maenza, partially adapted from Hawk and Dove v2 #5 by Barbara and Karl Kesel and Chris Wozniak

 The crowd that had gathered to watch the ensuing battle let out a loud, collective gasp.
 Renee, who had gotten to safety when Hawk arrived, stood slack-jawed as sand and smoke filled the air.
 The center of the explosive impact had been right where Hawk had been standing seconds ago.

-The rescued humpback whale continued to swim out into the Pacific Ocean waters and soon joined the rest of its group.
+The rescued humpback whale continued to swim out into the Pacific Ocean waters and soon joined its pod.
 Overhead, a golden-armored figure turned back toward the shore line.
 “Now that Shamu’s back with her family, I better hurry back and tell that cute Betty everything’s cool,” Golden Eagle said.

 In a few moments, the hero arrived at the beach again.
 The blonde oceanographer had just finished bundling up her net.
 “Mission accomplished, Miss,” he said.
 “Uh, I never did, like, catch your name.”